CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation

+However, considering the intricate computations required for each specific shape within the correlation map and the frequent occurrence of similar semantic information in adjacent regions, resulting in similar shapes in the correlation map, it becomes evident that involving every row of the correlation map in pseudo labels optimization is redundant.
+Hence, we employed a random sampling approach within the correlation map to expedite label propagation.
+As shown in \figref{fig:enhance}, region propagation significantly expands high-confidence regions with shape information and the most salient class.

-In addition, for the labeled images $\mathcal{B}^l$, we compute the cross-entropy loss between $\mathbf{z}^l$ and the ground truth $y_i^l$ as supervised correlation loss $\mathcal{L}_{s}^{c}$, where $\mathbf{z}^l$ can be attained using \eqnref{eqn: reaction}.
-It is also worth mentioning that correlation matching and label propagation only participate in the training process and hence do not bring additional computational burdens during the inference process.
+It is also worth mentioning that the correlation map construction process and label propagation only participate in the training process and hence do not bring any additional computational burdens during the inference process.